-An MBA Degree vs. a PMP Credential
+An MBA Degree vs. a PMP Credential in 2021

 To advance your career, the ultimate question is: MBA vs PMP.
 Is it better to pursue an MBA credential or to earn the PMP certification?

 Similarly, the National Association of Colleges and Employers predicted that the average starting salary for the MBA Class of 2021 at $87,966.

 Obviously, there are several factors that can impact the average salary.
 MBAs working in HR are on the low end and those in strategy are on the high end.

 Gender, industry, location and the school also play a factor.
 In general, for comparison purposes, let’s peg the average annual salary between $74K and $90K.

 Interestingly enough, the Project Management Institute’s (PMI)® Salary Survey (2020) listed the median annual salary for project managers in the US at $116K.
 Those with 3-5 years of experience make $90K.

 From that perspective, an MBA degree and a Project Management Professional (PMP)® credential are roughly equal, EXCEPT for one key distinction.

 Consider the huge discrepancy for the time and financial commitment (tuition, board and lost income) of earning an MBA which can run almost a quarter of a million dollars (yes, you read that correctly) vs. $1K+ and a couple of weeks to prepare and earn the PMP credential.